dk/gcal2rem/README.md

 Then run `goauth` on your localhost.
 It will ask for client id and secret id.
 These have to be created by yourself; follow the url goauth prints, to create OAuth credentials, then go to localhost:3001 to create the API key for gcal2rem.
-A config.json file will be created sub as this:
+A config.json file will be created such as this:

 ```
 {